4 reviews

 15 KM

-Your route today will take you through a series of small hamlets including the quaint hamlets of Facha, Seara and Correlha along quiet roads and footpaths to your final goal, Ponte de Lima.
-Named after the bridge which crosses over the River Lima, Ponte de Lima is the oldest town in Portugal.
-This characterful town is full of charm not to mention history.
-Sitting on the banks of the Lima River the towns history is reflected in its array of historical buildings, built in the styles of various periods interspersed with pretty plazas and grand religious buildings.
-You will have time to explore all the town has to offer, visit the colourful botanical gardens and enjoy a coffee in a café on the Plaza before checking into your hotel for the evening.
+Today's route takes you through a series of small hamlets - including quaint Facha, Seara, and Correlha - and along quiet roads and footpaths to your final goal of Ponte de Lima.
+Named after the bridge that spans the Lima River, Ponte de Lima is the oldest town in Portugal.
+This characterful town is full of charm as well as history.
+Sitting on the banks of the Lima River, the town's extensive history is evident in buildings demonstrating an array of styles from different periods, interspersed with pretty plazas and grand religious buildings.
+You will have time to explore the town, visit the colourful botanical gardens, and enjoy a coffee at a café on the main plaza before checking into your hotel for the night.

 Accommodation